UFE vs. Ablation

 One of the most important factors you’ll want to consider when choosing fibroid treatment is your desire to have children.
-If you get a hysterectomy, pregnancy is impossible because your uterus is removed.
-Each of the other treatments comes with associated risks to fertility, pregnancy, and birth outcomes.
+Pregnancy is impossible if you get a hysterectomy because your uterus is removed.
+Fibroid Ablation comes with associated risks to fertility, pregnancy, and birth outcomes.

 Uterine Fibroid Embolization vs. Fibroid Ablation

-When deciding which treatment is best for you, we suggest you visit a fibroid specialist.
-They can assess your symptoms and factor in your other health conditions before offering treatment recommendations.
+When deciding which treatment is best for you, we suggest visiting a fibroid specialist.
+Before offering treatment recommendations, they can assess your symptoms and factor in your other health conditions.

 Reasons to Get Uterine Fibroid Embolization Instead of Ablation

-- Available at dozens of USA Fibroid Centers across the country, so you can stay out of the hospital operating room.
+- Available at USA Fibroid Centers across the country, so you can stay out of the hospital operating room.

 - Requires only a local anesthetic and light sedation, so you don’t have to factor in the risks of general anesthesia when making your treatment decision.